-- Please note that Relay must receive your official degree-conferred transcript by the October 1, 2020 deadline.
-We recommend that you request your transcript no later than 9/15/20 to ensure Relay receives it by the deadline.
+- Relay must receive your official degree-conferred transcript by the September 15, 2021 deadline.
+We recommend that you request your transcript no later than 9/1/21 to ensure Relay receives it by the deadline.

-- Please note that Relay Chicago must receive your official degree-conferred transcript by July 31, 2020.
+- Relay Chicago must receive your official degree-conferred transcript by July 31, 2021.

-Tip: We recommend applicants only apply to be non-matrics if they will not be able to provide Relay with a transcript showing their bachelor's degree has been conferred before their admissions deadline.
-This is because becoming a non-matric requires more paperwork from applicants and there are significant academic, financial and certification implications to being a non-matric.
+Tip: We recommend applicants only apply to be non-matric students if they will not be able to provide Relay with a transcript showing their bachelor's degree has been conferred before their admissions deadline.
+This is because becoming a non-matric student requires more paperwork from applicants and there are significant academic, financial, and certification implications to being a non-matric student.

 Am I be eligible for federal aid as a non-matric student?

-- Your transcript serves as a temporary placeholders until we receive your official undergraduate transcript demonstrating that you earned a bachelor's degree (which you need to submit to Relay by October 1).
+- Your transcript serves as temporary placeholders until we receive your official undergraduate transcript demonstrating that you earned a bachelor's degree (which you need to submit to Relay by September 15th).

-- Please keep in mind that as a non-matriculated due to outstanding bachelor's degree student, you will be not considered for matriculated enrollment until we receive your official undergraduate transcript demonstrating that you earned a bachelor's degree.
+- Please keep in mind that as a non-matriculated student due to an outstanding bachelor's degree, you will be not considered for matriculated enrollment until we receive your official undergraduate transcript demonstrating that you earned a bachelor's degree.